 Spring has sprung, but there’s still so much more to come

-Since Kenai Fjords Tours kicked off their 2017 season three weeks ago, there’s been plenty of action in Resurrection Bay!
+Since Kenai Fjords Tours kicked off their 2019 season two weeks ago, there’s been plenty of action in Resurrection Bay!
 The great Alaska migration is underway and the team is ready.

-Enter to win a Gray Whales Migration Tour 2017 t-shirt on our Facebook page today.
+Check out the live Kenai Fjords Tours webcam to see what it’s looking like today.
+And keep an eye on our Facebook page today.
 Guests have also been posting their own photos and videos there—check it out!